alexbelgium/hassio-addons/birdnet-go/README.md

 Install, then start the addon a first time
 Webui can be found at <http://homeassistant:8080>.

-You'll need to create a new user at startup.
+You'll need a microphone : either use one connected to HA or the audio stream of a rstp camera.

 Options can be configured through three ways :